BiodiversityView Technical Details

 Ancillary habitat data sets are layered in a defined structure to provide the best available view of habitats.
 The following data sources and licenses are used:

-- Living England: Satellite-based habitat classification, published by Natural England.
-Subject to the Open Government License.
+- Priority Habitat, published by Natural England.
+Subject to the Open Government Licence, and Creative Commons Licence.

 - Wood Pasture and Parkland, published by Natural England.
 Subject to the Open Government License.

 - Open Mosaic, published by Natural England.
-Subject to the Open Government License.
+Subject to the Open Government Licence.

-- OpenStreetMap, licensed under the Open Data Commons Open Database License.
+- OpenStreetMap, licenced under the Open Data Commons Open Database Licence.

 Satellite Imagery